tomswartz07/FLDT/setup.md

 ## Prerequesites

+Please assure you have enough disk space to maintian this project.
+The root filesystem will need about 30G of free space (after OS install)

-*Assuming that a base OS install has already been completed:*
+*If a base OS install has not already been completed, please follow instructions* [here](https://wiki.archlinux.org/index.php/Beginners_Guide).

 Install the required software as follows:

 ```bash